GabeScott/standard-works-vault/General Conference/1992 April - Gratitude for the Goodness of God.md

 # Gratitude for the Goodness of God

-*By By Bishop Robert D. Hales - Presiding Bishop*
+By Bishop Robert D. Hales - *Presiding Bishop*

 *Given in the April session of the 1992 General Conference*